alokdas81/diamond-pricebook-diagram/README.md

 flowchart TD

 A[Start] --> B[Model = 70 series heavy-duty]
- --> D[Finish = 605] --> E[US Number = US3] --> |Filter out the parts depending on the above selection| F[Possible parts are marked in red color in the following figure \n Note: This list of parts can  be different for different series]
+ --> D[Finish 'BHMA/US Number' = 605] --> |Filter out the parts depending on the above selection| F[Possible parts are marked in red color in the following figure \n Note: This list of parts can  be different for different series]
 ```
 - **Different part's Price chart:**